recent

 • After winning the Pulitzer Prize for Fences, August Wilson wrote The Piano Lesson.

-A word, phrase, or clause that seems to modify the wrong word or word group in a sentence is a misplaced modifier.
+A misplaced modifier is a word, phrase, or clause that seems to modify the wrong word or word group in a sentence, altering the intended meaning.

 Place modifying words, phrases, and clauses as near as possible to the words they modify.